 Note.
 Parts may not add to 100 percent because of rounding.
 Dropouts are counted according to the dropout definition in place the year they drop out.
 The definition changed in 2005-06.
 Longitudinal rates for classes in which the national dropout definition was phased in (i.e., classes of 2006, 2007, and 2008) are not comparable to rates for prior or later classes.
-Racial groups (African American, American Indian, Asian/Pacific Islander, and White) do not include students of Hispanic ethnicity.
+See Table C-6 for rates for the class of 2006 and later classes.

-[®]General Educational Development certificate. [®]Numbers in class for race/ethnicity will not sum to the state total because some student records lacked information on race/ethnicity.
+^aGeneral Educational Development certificate. ^bNumbers in class for race/ethnicity will not sum to the state total because some student records lacked information on race/ethnicity.

-Table C-6 Grade 9 Four-Year Longitudinal Graduation and Dropout Rates, by Race/Ethnicity, Economic Status, and Gender, Texas Public Schools, Classes of 2006 Through 2011
+Table C-6 Grade 9 Four-Year Longitudinal Graduation and Dropout Rates, by Race/Ethnicity, Economic Status, and Gender, Texas Public Schools, Classes of 2006 Through 2012